 - Cottage cheese is NOT ricotta.
 It isn’t the same.
 You can use it if you must but don’t tell my husband.
 He’ll hyperventilate.
 I’m serious!

 - If you don’t eat meat, just leave out the meatballs and sausage.
-It’s still yummy even without the meat.
+It’s delicious even without the meat.

 - What makes this lasagna extra special is those homemade meatballs that have been cooked in the sauce.
 I double the recipe when I make meatballs so I have plenty left to make lasagna.

-- If you are really pressed for time, you can use store bought sauce.
+- If you’re pressed for time, you can use store bought sauce.
+If I use store bought, I only use Rao’s.

 - This freezes well.
 Make ahead and wrap in a double layer of foil to freeze.